amineleghouil/pdfChatBot/README.md

 # pdfChatBot
-powerful AI chatbot can seek into PDF file and get an answer to your question.
+simple AI chatbot can seek into PDF file and get an answer to your question.